 Kearney real estate is some of the most expensive in Missouri, although Kearney house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kearney is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Kearney is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kearney is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kearney who work in sales jobs (12.58%), office and administrative support (11.72%), and management occupations (11.13%).
+There are especially a lot of people living in Kearney who work in office and administrative support (12.66%), management occupations (11.06%), and sales jobs (10.56%).

 Also of interest is that Kearney has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Kearney is a great place for families with children to consider.
-First of all, many other families with children live here, making Kearney a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Kearney has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Kearney is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Kearney’s overall crime rate is lower than average for the country.

 The people who call Kearney home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kearney residents report their race to be White, followed by Native American.
-Important ancestries of people in Kearney include Irish, English, Italian, and European.
+The greatest number of Kearney residents report their race to be White, followed by Asian.
+Important ancestries of people in Kearney include Irish, English, Italian, and Scottish.

 The most common language spoken in Kearney is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and African languages.